-Q: What is a Medicaid waiver?
+Q: What is a Medicaid waiver?A:

 Q: Why are they called waivers?A:

 These programs "waive" certain federal Medicaid regulations so Ohioans can try less costly, community-based programs with limited enrollment, locations and eligibility requirements.

-Q: Are there different types of Medicaid waivers?
+Q: Are there different types of Medicaid waivers?A:

-Q: How do these waivers differ?
+Q: How do these waivers differ?A:

-Q: Who is eligible for a Medicaid waiver?
+Q: Who is eligible for a Medicaid waiver?A:

 To be financially eligible, a person must meet certain income requirements and Medicaid’s resource limit.
-In 2013, a person's countable income must be less than $2,130 and his or her countable resources cannot exceed $1,500 (not including exempt resources such as the personal residence, vehicle and prepaid funeral arrangements).
+In 2016, a person's countable income must be less than $2,199 and his or her countable resources cannot exceed $2,00 (not including exempt resources such as the personal residence, vehicle and prepaid funeral arrangements).
+If an individual's income exceeds $2,199 per month, the individual can establish a Qualified Income Trust that serves as a conduit to exempt income over the $2,199 limit.
 Unlike traditional Medicaid, a parent's income and resources are not included when assessing a minor child's financial eligibility for waiver.
 There may be additional eligibility requirements depending on the type of waiver needed.
 Q: How do I apply for a Medicaid waiver?A:

 The "Request for Medicaid Home and Community-Based Services," form number 02399, can be obtained from your local county department of job and family services, county board of developmental disabilities, or area agency on aging.
 It is also located on the Ohio Home Care Progam's website

 Q: My adult daughter has a Medicaid waiver.
-If she receives money from an inheritance, personal injury settlement, etc., will she lose her Medicaid waiver?
+If she receives money from an inheritance, personal injury settlement, etc., will she lose her Medicaid waiver?A:

-Q: What services does a Medicaid Waiver provide?
+Q: What services does a Medicaid Waiver provide?A:

 Q: I am not sure if I am eligible for a Medicaid waiver.
 What should I do?A:

 12/1/2016This “Law You Can Use” column was provided by the Ohio State Bar Association (OSBA).
-It was prepared by attorney Janet L. Lowder, a partner in the Cleveland firm of Hickman & Lowder Co., L.P.A., and updated by Amanda M. Buzo, an associate at the firm.
+It was originally prepared by attorney Janet L. Lowder, a partner in the Cleveland firm of Hickman & Lowder Co., L.P.A.
+Hickman & Lowder attorney David S. Banas updated this article.